mrigorir/angular-pipes-app/README.md

 - I recommend the use of VS code as a code editor, but you can use any code editor.

-- Run in your terminal `npm start` OR `yarn start` to see the run the app in your default browser.
+- Run in your terminal `npm install`, then `npm start` OR `yarn start` to see the run the app in your default browser.

 - You should see the todo form ready to be used.